Below you will find some information about our other main bases or airports we fly to on a regular basis.

 Leeds Bradford Airport serves the UK's largest County, Yorkshire.
 It has just 1 terminal & yet handles over 4.5 million passengers a year.
 It is located 15 minutes from the City's of Leeds & Bradford and has regular bus connections to both.

-The airport has 2 check in halls, A & B. Hall A is used for the majority of services, flights operated on our larger Boeing 787 aircraft use Hall B. All destinations use the main international departure lounge - the entrance is located adjacent to Hall A.
+The airport has 2 check in halls, A & B. Hall A is used for the majority of services, All destinations use the main international departure lounge - the entrance is located adjacent to Hall A.

 Eleftherios Venizelos is the busiest airport in Greece and was opened March 2001, it serves over 18 million passengers a year.
 BRITISHJET commenced direct US services from Athens in 2015 under the EU/US open skies agreement as Greece no longer had a national carrier with intercontinental routes.
 The airport is well connected to public transport by road with regular bus and taxi services as well as an adjacent rail station.

 BRITISHJET uses Hall A & Area A for departures from Athens

 New York - Stewart International (formerly Stewart-Newburgh) is located in the Hudson Valley 60 miles north of New York City.
 It is operated by the Port Authority and is a quieter alternative to the hub airports that serve the New York area.
 The airport is connected to New York city and beyond by rail from nearby Beacon station or directly by coach to New York city with Coach USA's 'Stewart Airport Express' service.

 In October 2018, BRITISHJET established a base at Larnaca International Airport on the island of Cyprus.
 The airport has 1 primary departure terminal handling over 7 million passengers a year - it is the islands busiest airport.
 The airport is connected to nearby Larnaca and surrounding with frequent public bus services or by taxi.